-A vacation request form MUST be completed and returned to the Elementary Principal one week prior to leaving.
-(See page 53) If a vacation request form is not completed, these days will be unexcused absences.
+A vacation request form MUST be completed and returned to the Elementary Principal one week prior to the vacation departure.
+(See page 48) If a vacation request form is not completed, these days will be unexcused absences.

 Vacations during the school year are strongly discouraged.
 If a student will be absent due to a vacation the office must be notified one week in advance.